Samuel Steward

-Throughout his life, he kept extensive secret diaries, journals and statistics of his sex life.
+Throughout his life, he kept extensive secret diaries, journals, and statistics of his sex life.
 He lived most of his adult life in Chicago, where he tattooed sailor-trainees from the U.S. Navy's Great Lakes Naval Training Station (as well as gang members and street people) out of a tattoo parlor on South State Street.
-He later moved to the San Francisco Bay area, where he spent the late 1960s as the official tattoo artist of the Hells Angels Motorcycle Club.
+He later moved to the San Francisco Bay Area, where he spent the late 1960s as the official tattoo artist of the Hells Angels Motorcycle Club.

 Life and career

 Steward was born in Woodsfield, Ohio, and began attending Ohio State University in Columbus in 1927.

+Teaching and writing

 He taught English at OSU from 1932 until 1934 as a university fellow.
 His first year-long post was as an instructor of English in 1934 at Carroll College in Helena, Montana.
-In 1936 he was summarily dismissed from his second teaching position, at the State College of Washington (now Washington State University) at Pullman, as the result of his sympathetic portrayal of a prostitute in his well-reviewed comic novel Angels on the Bough.
+In 1936, he was summarily dismissed from his second teaching position, at the State College of Washington (now Washington State University) at Pullman, as the result of his sympathetic portrayal of a prostitute in his well-reviewed comic novel Angels on the Bough.
 He subsequently moved to Chicago, where he taught at Loyola University until 1946.
 After leaving Loyola to help re-write the World Book Encyclopedia, he subsequently taught at DePaul University.

 Born into a Methodist household, Steward converted to Catholicism during his university years, but had long since abandoned the Catholic Church by the time he accepted his teaching position at Loyola.
-From the mid-1930s until 1949 he was deeply alcoholic, but he managed to overcome his addiction to alcohol with the help of Alcoholics Anonymous.
+From the mid-1930s until 1949, he was deeply alcoholic, but he managed to overcome his addiction to alcohol with the help of Alcoholics Anonymous.

-Steward gained an introduction to Gertrude Stein in 1932 through his academic advisor Clarence Andrews, and so began a long correspondence with Stein which resulted in a warm friendship.
-He paid visits to her rented country home in France during the summers of 1937 and 1939.
+Steward gained an introduction to Gertrude Stein in 1932 through his academic advisor Clarence Andrews, and so began a long correspondence with Stein, which resulted in a warm friendship.
+He visited her rented country home in France during the summers of 1937 and 1939.
 During the 1937 trip, he also met with many other literary figures, including Thornton Wilder, Lord Alfred Douglas (the lover of Oscar Wilde), Thomas Mann, and André Gide.
 He detailed these encounters, some of them sexual, in his brief memoir, Chapters from an Autobiography.
 He also described his friendship with Stein and Alice B. Toklas in his Dear Sammy: Letters from Gertrude Stein and Alice B. Toklas.